AlexisAtioNet/ationetdevconnect/ATIONet-RevoPAY_Technician-EN.md

  - The site doesn't exit in MobilePayment.
  - The site exists in MobilePayment in the selected Network, and satisfies the Code conditions for RevoPAY.
  - The site exists in MobilePayment and satisfies the Code conditions for RevoPAY, but belongs to another network.

+Keep in mind that it filters among the MobilePayment sites via SiteCode.
+Also, the Network's existance validation will only occurr after selecting an Ationet Site.

 <br/>